prijatelj/handwriting_recognition_with_novelty/README.md

 ### License

-Our code contribution is released under the MIT License located in `LICENSE.txt`
+Our code contributions within this repository are released under the MIT License located in `LICENSE.txt`

 ### Citations